CDRT/mk_docs/docs/guides/lcv/index.md

 # Commercial Vantage

+!!! note "New"
+    Updated February, 05, 2026

+    The Commercial Vantage product guide has been reorganized and updated for improved usability.
+Please check the [What's New page](./whatsnew.md) for the latest changes to the application.

 **Commercial Vantage** simplifies the PC experience, making it easy for users to personalize settings and automate updates.
 The following software components are required to take full advantage of the Commercial Vantage features:

 - **The Application: Commercial Vantage**